MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start-howto-vm-ruby.md

 ---
-title: Deploy an app to Azure Stack | Microsoft Docs
+title: Deploy an Ruby app to a virtual machine in Azure Stack | Microsoft Docs
-description: Deploy an app to Azure Stack.
+description: Deploy an Ruby app to a virtual machine in Azure Stack.
 services: azure-stack
 author: mattbriggs